cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

 - if set to `Delete`, the `VolumeSnapshotContent` object is removed as well

 !!!
 Warning
-    `VolumeSnapshotContent` object do not keep all the information regarding the backup and the cluster they refer to (like the annotations and labels that are contained in the `VolumeSnapshot` object).
+    `VolumeSnapshotContent` objects do not keep all the information regarding the backup and the cluster they refer to (like the annotations and labels that are contained in the `VolumeSnapshot` object).
 Although possible, restoring from just this kind of object might not be straightforward.
-For this reason, our recommendation is to always backup the `VolumeSnapshot` definitions somewhere, even using a Kubernetes level data protection solution.
+For this reason, our recommendation is to always backup the `VolumeSnapshot` definitions, even using a Kubernetes level data protection solution.

-The value in `VolumeSnapshotContent` is determined by the `deletionPolicy` set in the corresponding `VolumeSnapshotClass` definition, the one that you have referenced in the `.spec.backup.volumeSnapshot.className` option.
+The value in `VolumeSnapshotContent` is determined by the `deletionPolicy` set in the corresponding `VolumeSnapshotClass` definition, which is referenced in the `.spec.backup.volumeSnapshot.className` option.

 Please refer to the [Kubernetes documentation on Volume Snapshot Classes](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) for details on this standard behavior.